alphagov/styleguides/pull-requests.md

 code merged - here are some guidelines to help with that process:

-- Before opening the PR, make sure you're up to date with `master` so that your changes are easier to merge (please ask for help if you're not sure how to do this)
+- Before opening the PR, make sure you're up to date with `master` so that your changes are easier to merge
 - Make the title of the PR scannable - this will ensure that it's easier for potential reviewers to notice
 - Summarise your changes in the description - this aids both the reviewer and